Drug company's lawsuit could derail Nevada execution

 But a last-minute lawsuit filed by a drug company that doesn't want its product used in "botched" executions could derail Scott Raymond Dozier's scheduled Wednesday execution.

-New Jersey-based Alvogen filed documents Tuesday in state court in Las Vegas declaring that Nevada prison officials illegally obtained the sedative midazolam, and demanding it be returned and not used as the first of three drugs in Dozier's execution.
+New Jersey-based Alvogen filed court documents Tuesday saying Nevada prison officials illegally obtained the sedative midazolam and demanding it be returned and not used in Dozier's execution.

 "Midazolam is not approved for use in such an application," the document said, adding uses of midazolam in other states "have been extremely controversial and have led to widespread concern that prisoners have been exposed to cruel and unusual treatment."

+McKesson said it wanted nothing to do with executions and accused the state of obtaining vecuronium bromide, a drug used to stop inmates' lungs, under false pretenses.

+The Arkansas Supreme Court ruled against the company and allowed that execution to go forward, but legal questions about whether pharmaceutical companies can block use of their drugs in the death penalty haven't been resolved, Dunham said.

-Dozier, a twice-convicted killer who attempted suicide in the past, has said he prefers death to a life in prison.
+The twice-convicted killer in Nevada has said he prefers death to life behind bars.

-"Life in prison isn't a life," the 47-year-old inmate told the Review-Journal .
+"Life in prison isn't a life," the 47-year-old told the Review-Journal .
+He has not responded to messages through his lawyers to speak with The Associated Press.

 He was close to his grandfather, who killed himself when Dozier was 5.
 He told a clinical psychologist who testified at his trial that he was sexually abused by a teenage male neighbor from ages 5 to 7.